Why do England fans chant ‘It’s Coming Home’?

 “It’s coming home” is likely to be the dominant England chant at this year’s Euros should the team progress, but so far their underwhelming, deeply conservative performances have meant it has largely been uttered in a superstitious hush between friends, like a password whispered between fellow members of a secret society.

-Other familiar chants rivalling it for supremacy include such classics as “Eng-er-land”, the slightly more impatient and imploring “Come on England” and the tune to Elmer Bernstein’s theme from The Great Escape (1963), which might enjoy a revival today if Raheem Sterling bags another because of the war film’s cheerily anti-German sentiments.
+Other familiar chants rivalling it for supremacy include such classics as “Eng-er-land”, Neil Diamond’s “Sweet Caroline”, the slightly more impatient and imploring “Come on England” and the tune to Elmer Bernstein’s theme from The Great Escape (1963), which might enjoy a revival today if Raheem Sterling bags another because of the war film’s cheerily anti-German sentiments.

 What are the lyrics?